 Rehab programs generally have services to assist participants with the transition back into daily life.
 This can include help with anything from transportation and housing to childcare and higher education.
 Employment after rehab is one of the most common areas of assistance, so you can bet that your treatment provider has resources to help you out.

 Even if securing a job isn’t part of the regularly structured programming at a rehab facility, the staff will be happy to help you and offer connections to employment opportunities.
 Moreover, you can ask for aid with tasks like resume writing and interview practice so you’re set up for success.

 2. Use your personal network

 Your changing life has required a change in your social circle, too.
 While you’ve had to cut ties with people who influence you to use drugs or alcohol, you now have a positive network of sober individuals who can offer you support in your recovery.
 Chat with your counselor, therapist, doctor, sponsor, family or friends about your hopes for employment and you’re sure to find valuable connections.

-Many state and local governments offer their own programs to help people in recovery find employment.
-For example, the Pennsylvania Department of Labor and Industry has an Office of Vocational Rehabilitation (OVR) that offers assistance to people in recovery.
+Many state and local governments offer their own programs to assist people in finding a job after rehab.
+For example, the Pennsylvania Department of Labor and Industry has an Office of Vocational Rehabilitation (OVR) that offers employment assistance to people in recovery.